 Even the touch of a hospital employee in a protective suit is better than nothing, he explains.
 The scientist believes that such points should be taken into account in treatment protocols.

-If some people drink because of monotony and boredom, others try to cope with anxiety, panic, and stress with the help of alcohol.
+Some people drink because of monotony and boredom, while others try to cope with anxiety, panic, and stress with the help of alcohol.
 Anyway, drinking now helps instantly forget that a pandemic is raging in the world.

 While drinking alcohol, the dopamine hormone artificially rises.
 That is why people feel joy, euphoria, pleasure, and happiness and the problems seem to dissolve.
 But in the morning, when they sober up, dopamine breaks down – and joy disappears.
 A person may feel depressed and lethargic.

-At the same time, each time a large dose of the stimulant in the form of an alcoholic drink may be required in order to reach the peak of dopamine production.
+At the same time, each time a large dose of the stimulant in the form of an alcoholic drink may be required to reach the peak of dopamine production.
 This can ultimately lead to addiction and it’s quite difficult to get treatment for substance abuse during COVID-19.
+If you have found yourself in this position, reach out for help and check out this addiction treatment center in Quincy, MA (or another treatment center local to you).
+You are not at fault for the depths of mental illness that this world-changing event has brought upon you.
+Remember that COVID-19 influences mental health but there is help and activities you can do to help cope.